nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 3.1.
 Detailed implementation of modulelogic component
 ![modulelogic Component](images/TimetableParser.png)<br>
 The above figure shows```TimetableParser```, a private class called exclusively by ```LessonsGenerator```.
 It makes use of regex to sift through timetable link provided by user in the form of ```String``` object and stores the semester and the user's module information according to the timetable link provided.
-It depends on the ```common.Messages``` class to provide the exception message when an incorrect link is being parsed.
+It depends on the ```common.Messages``` class to provide the exception message when an incorrect link is being parsed.<br>
 ![modulelogic Component](images/ModuleHandler.jpg)<br>
  From the figure above, ```ModuleApiParser``` instantiates a HTTP GET request object to fetch a Json object from the open-sourced NUSMOD API server, and is called by ```ModuleHandler``` every time a particular module information is requested.
  <br>